JeyRunner/tuda-typst-templates/README.md

   * [ ] list of figures, tables, ... other
   * [ ] list of abbreviations (glossary)
   * [x] references
-* [ ] references list: use same citation style is 'numberic' in latex
+* [ ] references list: use same citation style is 'numeric' in latex
 * [ ] reduce vertical spacing between adjacent headings when there is no text in between (looks better, latex template also does this)
 * [x] add arguments for optional pages:
   * after title page